karlmdavis/justdavis-karl/content/blog/drafts/2015-06-14-rebuilding_trust_in_software_project_estimation.md

 While commitments almost always require estimates before they can be made, an estimate is in no way the same thing as a commitment.
 A commitment is most typically a single point in time.
 For example, Marty might tell his boss that Project Foo will be delivered no later than June 30.
 That's a commitment.

 An estimate is best thought of as a _range_ of effort.
-For example: Christy might tell Marty that Project Foo has a 90% chance of being complete within 750 engineer-hours, but also has an 80% chance of being complete within 450 person-hours.
-Another way of framing that is if Christy and her team were asked to deliver projects similar in size and shape to Project Foo, eight out of times those projects would each complete in less than 450 person-hours, and the other two would be complete in less than 750 person-hours.
+For example: Christy might tell Marty that Project Foo has a 90% chance of being complete within 750 person-hours, but also has an 80% chance of being complete within 450 person-hours.
+Another way of framing that is if Christy and her team were asked to deliver projects similar in size and shape to Project Foo, eight out of ten times those projects would each complete in less than 450 person-hours, nine out of ten times they would complete in less than 750 person-hours , and one out of the ten times would fall outside of either of those ranges.
 Note that there isn't a linear relationship here: 10% more certainty may add far more than just 10% more person-hours.
 Estimates are a tool for expressing the uncertainties and variablilities inherent in every project, and those challenges vary wildly from one project to another.

 Note also that estimates are not framed in terms of days, or weeks, or other such units of measure; they should always be measures in person-effort-hours.
 It is up to Marty and the business to decide how many people to have working on Project Foo and to decide how much of their time will be spent on it.
 If they're smart, they'll ensure that the team is "fenced off" such that they're only working on this one project, as multitasking will slow them down, increasing the number of person-hours needed.
 Christy should produce an estimate with a certain staffing level in mind, but if that estimate is in terms of person-effort-hours, adjusting it for different staffing scenarios should be relatively straightforward.